GitauHarrison/notes/comment_moderation.md

         return check_password_hash(self.password_hash, password)
 ```

 If there is anything that is not clear, please take some time to understand the code above.
 What I will point out here is the `password_hash` field.
 It is advised to NEVER store a user's password in the database.
 Instead, store a representation of it in the form of a hash.
-This is because a user's password is a sensitive piece of information and we do not want to expose our users to an attacker in the event that the database is compromised.
+This is because a user's password is a sensitive piece of information and we do not want to expose our users to an attacker if the database is compromised.

 I am using the `generate_password_hash` to generate a hash of the user's password.
 This function takes a password as an argument and returns a hash of the password.
 The `check_password_hash` function is used to check whether a user's password is correct.
 This function takes a hash and a password as arguments and returns a boolean value.

-Create an admin migration script and apply these changes to our databae.
+Create an admin migration script and apply these changes to our database.

 ```python
 (comment_moderation) $ flask db migrate -m 'admin table'